sysgears/apollo-universal-starter-kit/README.md

 - Powerful stylesheets with Hot Reloading

   [Twitter Bootstrap] in form of SASS stylesheets is used for styling demo application.
 Application has stylesheet in `styles.scss` for global styling which is Hot Reloaded on change.
-React components styling is done by [Glamor v3].
+React components styling is done by [Styled Components].

 - [Babel] for ES2017 transpiling